-Russell Kemp (AMO) and Rachel Tenni (EHO) collected water samples.
+The Animal management Officer (AMO) collected water samples.
 Rachel Tenni conducted sanitary surveys at the start of the summer sampling period and noted any changes throughout the season shown in table 5.

-Weekly samples were collected, in accordance with the Public Health Act 1997 and Tasmanian Water Quality Guidelines, during the three month summer period 2022-2023 as detailed.
+Weekly samples were collected, in accordance with the Public Health Act 1997 and Tasmanian Water Quality Guidelines, during the three month summer period 2023-2024 as detailed.
 No sampling was undertaken over the Christmas-New Year period.